 The Bockenheimer Warte Station is one of the most important transfer stations of the Frankfurt subway system.
 Here the C-line crosses with the U6 and U7, as well as the U4 which runs in the D-tunnel.
 You can also transfer to various bus lines and trams here.

-The construction of this station was first begun in 1986, and expanded in 2001.
+The construction of this station first begun in 1986 and expanded in 2001.
 The station is worth viewing not only for its underground architecture, but also for one of its subway entrances.
 Click here to see the unique entrance, which looks like a train bursting through the sidewalk from below.
-Architect Zbiginiew Peter Pininski reported he felt inspired by surrealist artist René Magritte when creating it.
+Architect Zbiginiew Peter Pininski said he felt inspired by surrealist artist René Magritte when creating it.

 What do you think of these beautiful subway stations?
-Writing about subway stations make me anxious like something it’s telling me to move, move, move…okay gonna just put on my shoes there and head anywhere.
+Writing about subway stations make me anxious like something it’s telling me to move, move, move… Okay, I’m just going to put on my shoes there and head anywhere.
 Will you join me?

 See also: CREATIVE TYPOGRAPHY BY JACOB EISINGER